Skip to main content

 If you have ultra-sensitive skin, you'll likely want to avoid all of the above.

-• Ceramide lipids occur naturally in the skin — similar to squalene.
+• Ceramide lipids occur naturally in the skin—similar to squalene.
 They’re great for dehydrated skin, as ceramides help your skin retain the water it needs to look and feel hydrated.

 • Retinol is an over-the-counter anti-aging ingredient proven to be one of the most effective, which is why it’s often found in eye creams for wrinkles.
-Although prescription retinoids will likely give you better results, OTC ingredients such as retinyl palmitate may improve the appearance of skin texture over time.
+Although prescription retinoids will likely give you better results, over-the-counter ingredients such as retinyl palmitate may improve the appearance of skin texture over time.

 • Aloe (a.k.a. aloe barbadensis leaf extract) is the coolest plant, well-known for its skin-soothing and skin-healing properties.
 It’s one of the oldest and most reliable skincare ingredients because of its multifaceted purposes and tendency to improve the appearance of acne and other kinds of skin inflammation.

-Some of the best drugstore eye creams
+The 9 best drugstore eye creams

 1. M. Skin Care Age Defense Eye Crème

-$7.99, 0.68 oz ($11.75/oz)
+$8.00, 0.68 oz ($11.76/oz)

 • Moisturizes skin with glycerin and sodium hyaluronate.